General Info – summary

 Ethnobotany

-Children also seek after the Flower Nectar.
-If consumed in large quantities it may cause partial paralysis.
-Leaf Sap contains the drug “Cape Aloes”, (which contains Aloin, which is a very bitter yellow-brown coloured compound).
-Aloin is an effective laxative – but can have side effects.
-Leaves have been used to make a good jam.
-The leaves have an important commercial value as a medicinal plant.
+Bushman paintings in caves were the first known illustrations of any aloe.
+Children seek after the Flower Nectar.
+If consumed in large quantities, it may cause partial paralysis.
+Sap from the Leaves is harvested commercially to fight acne, help prevent burn scars and for soothing itchy rashes.
+The consumed drug contains Alion, which overcomes constipation.
+Alion is no longer allowed to be sold in the USA – until further research is done.
+Aloe gel, without aloin, appears not to be a problem.
+Leaves have been used to make an excellent jam.
+The leaves have an important commercial value as a local medicinal plant.
 In times of need, farmers feed leaves to their cattle.
-Bushman paintings in caves were the first known illustrations of this aloe.
 Shrunken, dry old leaves are good fire starters – burning for a short time with an intense heat.
 Burning the old leaves also acts as an insect repellent.
 Crushed dry leaves are used to make snuff.
-This plant can survive some frost.
 As early as 1700, this aloe was planted in European gardens.
 Hybrids do occur – including between this plant and Aloe arborescens.

 References